amnqryz/imag_processing/README.md

+# Introduction

-This repository is used for imag processing
+1. This repository is used for imag processing